kelvinlimwan/Fine-Grained-Image-Localisation/README.md

 # Fine-Grained Localisation
-This is for the final assignment for Computer Vision (COMP90086).
-Given a dataset of images with an associated label containing their location, we aim to investigate methods to recognize the location of the images.
+Final assignment for Computer Vision (COMP90086).
+Given a dataset of images with their associated location label, we aim to investigate methods to recognize the location of an unlabelled image.
 To this end, we benchmarked various feature decriptors/extractors and image matching techniques.

 <br/><b>Descriptors/Features:</b>
 - SIFT
 - ASIFT
 - NetVLAD (<a href="https://github.com/crlz182/Netvlad-Keras">Original Code</a>)
 - Self-supervised CNN (Rotation)
-- Self-supervised CNN (Warp)
+- Self-supervised CNN (Warping)

 <b>Image Matching:</b>
 - KNN